Kenko Kempo Karate

 Kenko Kempo Karate is a hybrid martial art system aimed at people over 40 years of age.
 It is a methodology to adapt Eastern martial arts to the needs of persons of advanced age, for both novices as well as experienced practitioners.
 It aims at health, wellness, and self-defense.
-The system can be adapted to most martial arts but consistently uses Tai Chi forms as part of the training programme.
+The system can be adapted to most martial arts but consistently uses tai chi forms as part of the training programme.

 Kenko Kempo Karate is registered as an association in Germany as well as the Netherlands where the Netherlands Federation for Martial Arts accepted it within its elderly martial arts initiative.

 History

 Kenko Kempo Karate was formed in Germany in 2011 by Erich B. Ries.
 Ries, founded it to improve the accessibility of martial arts for novices and advanced practitioners, who want to work towards a black belt, when this is not possible in the classical Eastern martial arts.
-Kenko Kempo Karate is a hybrid martial art with hard martial arts techniques in addition to QiGong and TaiChi.
+Kenko Kempo Karate is a hybrid martial art with hard martial arts techniques in addition to qigong and tai chi.
 Kenko Kempo Karate intends to function in the field of preventive healthcare for the second half of life (with self-defence), as a health-supportive lifelong training program.
-Kenko Kempo Karate does not intend to be of therapeutic value, as Ai Chi does, which also includes QiGong and TaiChi.
+Kenko Kempo Karate does not intend to be of therapeutic value, as Ai Chi does, which also includes qigong and tai chi.

 Teachers of Kenko Kempo Karate are certified by the professional organisation Kenko Kempo Karate Organisation e.V.
 (KKKO), with contact persons in Austria, parts of Germany and the Netherlands.